The Witten-Reshetikhin-Turaev invariant for links in finite order mapping tori I: Dehn twist action

 \begin{prop} The Asymptotic Expansion and Growth Rate Conjectures hold for $(\Sigma_f,L)$ obtained from mapping tori of $f \in \langle T_i \mid i = 1, \dots, n \rangle$ with $\bar{\lambda}^{(k)}$ as in Corollary~\ref{aecthm}. \end{prop} \begin{proof} That the quantum invariants in this case have asymptotic expansions of the desired form follows from Remark~\ref{cftdehntwist}.
 That the phases occuring are the relevant Chern--Simons values follows from the proof of Proposition~\ref{dehntwist}; see in particular \cite[App.
 A]{gepner-witten}.

-As follows also by Remark~\ref{cftdehntwist}, the growth rate of the quantum invariants is the growth rate of the spaces of conformal blocks, which on the other hand is the dimension of the moduli space, i.e. the dimension of the fixed point set of $T$, so the Growth Rate Conjecture follows from Proposition~\ref{goodjobsoeren} as in the finite order case. \end{proof}
+As follows also by Remark~\ref{cftdehntwist}, the growth rate of the quantum invariants is the growth rate of the spaces of conformal blocks, which on the other hand is the dimension of the moduli space, i.e. the dimension of the fixed point set of $T$, so the Growth Rate Conjecture follows from Proposition~\ref{goodjobsoeren} as in the proof of Theorem~\ref{GRT}. \end{proof}

 [1]{} \Dbar{\leavevmode\lower.6ex\hbox to 0pt{ -.23ex \accent"16\hss}D} \cprime{$'$} \dbar{\leavevmode\hbox to 0pt{ .2ex \accent"16\hss}d} \cprime{$'$} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}